 Keeping Your Crypto and Wallet Safe

-Your wallet is your vault.
-If someone gains access, your funds are gone.
-Most users maintain two types of wallets:
+Your wallet is the safe that protects your crypto.
+Most users rely on two types of wallets:

-Keep only the funds you need for play in your hot wallet; store the rest offline.
-Never save your seed phrase in email, on your phone, or in the cloud—write it down and store it securely offline.
-Be extremely cautious with links—phishing sites, fake customer chat pages, and malicious wallet apps are common.
-Bookmark official sites, check URLs carefully, and never share private keys or seed phrases.
+Only keep funds you plan to use in your hot wallet; store the rest offline.
+Never save seed phrases in email, cloud storage, or on your phone.
+Write them down and keep them somewhere secure.
+Be cautious with links—phishing sites, fake customer support chats, and bogus wallet apps are common.
+Always verify URLs and bookmark official sites.
+Never share private keys or seed phrases.

 How to Send Crypto Without Costly Mistakes